 I have a healthy supply of what I call “dog towels” to wipe the dogs’ feet clean every time they come inside – but it’s far more efficient to use them just dry the dogs’ clean, wet feet than to wipe the mud off.
 Then I can hang the wet towels near the back door to dry, and reuse them for days, instead of having to wash unsightly muddy ones more frequently (I know my washing machine is going to last longer this way, too).

 All you do is half-fill the MudBuster with water and dunk each paw into the device, up and down, twisting the device a bit.
 The soft, flexible “fingers” inside help loosen any mud clots out from between the dog’s pads.
 Then you can use a towel all day to quickly and simply dry the dog’s freshly cleaned feet.
 To finish, just pour out the muddy water and rinse the MudBuster in the sink.
 For a more thorough cleaning, unscrew the ring-like cap at the top, which holds the flexible cleaning brush inside, and pull out the brush.
 All of the parts can be washed in the dishwasher (top-rack recommended.)

 I think this would also be a great tool for people who live in areas where salt and other chemicals are used to melt ice and snow on sidewalks.
-The Mudbuster would rinse the harsh chemicals off dogs’ feet much more thoroughly and much more easily than trying to hose or wipe them off.
+The MudBuster would rinse the harsh chemicals off dogs’ feet much more thoroughly and easier than trying to hose or wipe them off.